gilfernandes/http_server/README.md

 ---------------

 Tiny HTTP server implementation in Rust which should consist of a single file with multi threading support.
-Only supports GET requests for now.
+Only supports GET and HEAD requests for now.

 ### Building